-They are often recited before the sun rises.
+Moreover, they are often recited before the sun rises.

 A central theme found throughout these prayers is the 13 Attributes of Mercy (Shelosh-Esreh Middot), which were revealed to Moses on Mount Sinai and enumerated in Exodus.

 “The Lord, The Lord, the compassionate and gracious God, slow to anger, abounding in love and faithfulness, maintaining love to thousands, and forgiving wickedness, rebellion, and sin.
-Yet He does not leave the leave the guilty unpunished.”
+Yet He does not leave the guilty unpunished.”
 (Exodus 34:6–7)